-Crews will begin replacing and upgrading aging and undersized infrastructure this month, with a projected completion date in approximately 12-months.
+Crews began replacing and upgrading aging and undersized infrastructure in November 2020, with a projected completion date in approximately 12-months.

 In October 2020, New Braunfels Utilities (NBU) began major construction work on the North Kuehler Interceptor Upgrade Project and anticipates completion in October 2021.